chazu/octree/README.md

 * Write method for getting depth of octree
 * Test that splitting occurs properly (via #depth)
 * Test that nonstandard breakpoints work (via #depth)
+* Write method for whether child octant can contain sphere
+* Ensure that point radius is taken into account when splitting/inserting
+* Refactor insertion so that non-leaf nodes contain points which intersect with more than one child octant (see above)